lyngon/redgrease/docs/source/quickstart.rst

     - The entire response contents is copied into memory before writing to cache.
     - ... etc ...

-    Naturally, the solution could easily be modified to accomodate other behaviors.
+    Naturally, the solution could easily be modified to accommodate other behaviors.

 Testing the Cache